ando-andy/CleanArchitecturePractice/README.md

 #  The goal of this practice
 ### Comprehension and implementation of

-　   1. Reactive Programming
+　  1. Clean Architecture

- - 1-1.Rxswift
+ - 1-1 Dependency Injection
- - 1-2.MVVM
+ - 1-2 Dependency inversion principle

-　   2. Clean Architecture
+ - 1-3 SOLID principle

- - 2-1 Dependency Injection
+　  2. Reactive Programming

- - 2-2 Dependency inversion principle
+ - 2-1.Rxswift
- - 2-3 SOLID principle
+ - 2-2.MVVM

 # What is CleanArchitecture + RxSwift + MVVM ?